Nero0113/CoSec/README.md

 We used the same training and validation data as [SVEN](https://github.com/eth-sri/sven).

-You can get our security hardening code here
+You can get our co-decoding code here

 ```
 .